Kevin VanDam: Career

 VanDam began his career in 1990 at the age of 23.
 In 1992, he became the youngest person to win the BASS Angler of the Year title, at age 25.
 He and Rick Clunn are the only anglers to have won four Bassmaster Classic titles.
 His 25 career BASS tournament series wins are the most career wins on the Bassmasters tournament trail.
 His win of the Bassmaster Elite at Grand Lake on April 29, 2018, marked his 25th Elite Series victory.
 Vandam also has 111 top 10 finishes, 173 top 20 finishes, and 214 top 30 finishes through July 23, 2017.
 VanDam was honored with the first-ever Outdoorsman of the Year ESPY Award by ESPN in 2002.

 VanDam is sponsored on the BASS Bassmasters tournament trail by Busch Beer, Nitro, Mercury Marine, Toyota, Strike King, Mustad, Plano, MinnKota, Lew's, Bass Pro Shops, Humminbird, Oakley, D&R Sports, Hydrowave, and RMR Industries.

-VanDam recently announced his intention to retire from tournament fishing at the end of the 2023 Bass Pro Tour season.
+In February 2023 VanDam announced his intention to retire from tournament fishing at the end of the 2023 Bass Pro Tour season.